GR Aetherwing | Official Handbook

 3.1 Championship Commitment

-Aetherwing has fully transitioned into operational status.
+GR Aetherwing has fully transitioned into operational status.
 Drivers accepting a seat for a Championship Series are committing to the full schedule.
 "Cherry-picking" races is not permitted for points-paying entries.

 3.2 Absence Protocol